 The village offers a range of facilities for the enjoyment of residents.
-There are a choice of lounges and sun rooms, restaurant, gymnasium, cinema, library, activities room and workshop.
+There are a choice of lounges and sun rooms, gymnasium, cinema, library and activities room.

 We are focused on providing access to a range of optional, organised activities and regular events and outings, offering you the freedom to be as active and as social as you choose.
 Whatever your interests, there will be something for you to enjoy.
 An example of some of the activities available include: